Student Rights and Responsibilities Appendices

 - Leave bus stop area only when safety permits; that is, when crossing a roadway, cross at a distance of approximately ten feet from the front of the bus after the driver signals it is safe to do so.

 Parents or guardians are encouraged to walk with students to and from bus stops or school.
-Special education students and students in designated programs, (i.e. FECEP and Preschool/PAC) must be met at the bus by responsible adults.
-Kindergarten students riding the afternoon school buses will be returned to school unless they are met at the bus door by a parent, a guardian/caregiver, or sibling, middle school or higher and asked for by name.
+Special education students and students in designated programs, (such as FECEP and Preschool/PAC) must be met at the bus by responsible adults.
+Kindergarten students riding the afternoon school buses will be returned to school unless they are met at the bus door by a parent, a guardian and/or caregiver, or sibling, middle school or higher and asked for by name.

 Current version of the Code of Virginia § 22.1-279.3, Parental Responsibility and Involvement requirements: